thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 **3. Brainstorm & Vet Potential Organizations**

 Now that you know what you are looking for, go out and think about every organization that might fit your criteria here!
-This isn’t the editing stage — that comes next — so be creative as you can while brainstorming which organizations might fit your criteria.
+This isn’t the editing stage — that comes next — so be as creative as you can while brainstorming which organizations might fit your criteria.
 Then, spend a brief time reviewing each one against your parameters, and see how they stack up against each other.

 ThinkShout created a list of over 20 organizations that fit our client’s parameters, and it was a diverse list: no two organizations were delivering the same product, but they all had common aspects to their work that mapped back to our goals for our client.
 We spent about an hour exploring each one and ranking how well it performed against our criteria.
 Those that ranked highest moved forward in our analysis.

-*Quick Tip: If you are improving upon or evolving current offerings, be sure to include your own organization in the next step!*
+*Quick Tip: If you are improving or evolving current offerings, be sure to include your own organization in the next step!*

 **4. Examine Strengths, Weaknesses, and Opportunities of Select Organizations**

-Time and budget typically doesn’t allow for a full in-depth analysis of more than a handful of organizations.
+Time and budget typically don’t allow for a full in-depth analysis of more than a handful of organizations.
 But you can still get a lot of value of doing a deep dive into those select few.
 Spend a while longer getting to know your top-ranked organizations, and really uncover those areas where they’re performing well and not so well.
 An analysis across your select organizations may reveal those opportunities where no one is currently providing any offerings.

 ![landscape analysis](/assets/images/blog/anita-b-landscape-analysis.jpg)
 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>Some platforms we included were Italki, NTEN, and Doximity.</span>

 At this stage of our client project, we had six platforms that we spent an additional three hours of time on, getting to know how they facilitated new connections between their users, connected mentors with mentees, delivered professional development content, and promoted career opportunities.
-In doing so, we came away with many valuable insights that informed the development of the final phase of our project, to create the recommended set of core features for a new online platform.
+In doing so, we came away with many valuable insights that informed the development of the final phase of our project, creating a recommended set of core features for a new online platform.
 Those insights included:
-  - Unique and specific features we could take inspiration from to build our own,
+  - Unique and specific features AnitaB.org could take inspiration from to build their own platform,
   - Offerings that were so strongly provided by other organizations that it didn’t make sense for our client to invest resources in developing and trying to compete against, and
   - A confirmation of market opportunity.